Jenštejn Castle: History

 The castle was built for Jenc of Janovice.
-It is believed that it was founded sometime in the thirties of the 14th century.
+It is believed that it was founded sometime in the 1330s.
 Only the lower part of the tower was preserved from this period of the castle, consisting of regular ashlar and adjacent walls.
 The first mention of the Jenštejn Castle dates back to 1368, when the royal chamber notary Pavel of Vlašim bought the castle.
 This branch of the family soon became the Jenštejn family (they also took over the coat of arms - two vulture heads).
 Pavel of Vlašim, the brother of Prague Archbishop Jan Očko of Vlašim, began to write (in the middle of the 14th century) as Paul of Jenštejn ("Paulus de Jenczenstein").
-Pavel of Jenštejn had four childs: Martin, Pavel, Jan and Václav and everyone also used a nickname "of Jenštejn".
+Pavel of Jenštejn had four children: Martin, Pavel, Jan and Václav and everyone also used a nickname "of Jenštejn".
 Jan became the third Prague archbishop in 1380 after his uncle Jan Očko of Vlašim. before he became the Archbishop of Prague, he spent his youth at Jenštejn and inherited the castle after death of his brother Martin.
 During his lifetime he made extensive reconstruction of the whole castle.
 Jan of Jenštejn was an important scholar and one of the most important figures of his timeline and so he needed representative place to show his position.
 Rebuilding has to reflected the importance and social prestige of its owner.
 The tower still bears typical features of the royalty castles: in addition to the profiling of the portals, it is the intentional use of the Štauf bossage masonry, mainly for aesthetic function.
 However, Jan soon got into disputes with Wenceslaus IV, who attacked the castle and then confiscated it in 1390.
 The king gave the castle to his favorite, under-chamberlain Sigismund Huller.
 Jan of Jenštejn was humiliated and forced to abdicate (1396), died in complete poverty and obscurity in 1400 in Rome.
 Today's village flag is inspired by the coat of arms of the Jenštejn family.